Regarding what you need to do as a landlord and how to protect yourself if you wish to lease your property yourself in TAS.

 Before Approving a Tenant

-- Ensure you have had a check done on the tenant (which you can arrange through us, at a cost of $20 for up to 5 checks).
+- Ensure you have had a check done on the tenant (which you can arrange through us).

 - Ensure you have phoned/ checked all the tenants references (they will be asked to supply current employer, current landlord, and personal references on our tenancy application)